-- stabilisation of bare peat areas via targeted active management (e.g. drain-blocking/re-wetting) slowing movement of water across the site and encouraging natural colonisation; and - mitigation of key emissions (e.g. potential silt run-off).
+- stabilisation of bare peat areas via targeted active management (e.g. drain-blocking/re-wetting) slowing movement of water across the site and encouraging natural colonisation, and, - mitigation of key potential emissions (e.g. silt run-off).

-In addition, Bord na Móna wish to optimise climate action and other ecosystem service benefits via enhanced rehabilitation measures.
+In addition, Bord na Mona wish to optimise climate action and other ecosystem service benefits via enhanced rehabilitation measures.
 Enhanced rehabilitation will significantly go beyond what is required to meet rehabilitation and decommissioning obligations under existing EPA IPC licence conditions.
 The proposed improvements will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other benefits particularly for climate action will be accrued.

-In general, the key objective will be to optimise the area of suitable hydrological conditions for climate action benefits (re-wetting peat and keeping water levels close to the peat surface) across this heterogeneous cutaway landscape to accelerate the trajectory of establishment of embryonic Sphagnum-rich habitats on suitable deep peat areas and optimise water levels in the shallow cutaway areas for the development of Reed swamp and fen habitats.
+In general, the key objective will be to optimise the area of suitable hydrological conditions for climate action benefits (re-wetting peat and keeping water levels close to the peat surface) across this heterogeneous cutaway landscape to accelerate the trajectory of deep peat re-wetting towards the establishment of embryonic Sphagnum-rich habitats.